MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-deploy-qna.md

 <!-------------------------------------------------------------------------------------------------------------------------->
 ## Publishing to production using the build command

-It is helpful to understand how the process of deploying a QnA Maker KB works, and after completing this article up to this point, you should have a better understanding of the processes involved to publish to your test endpoint.
+It is helpful to understand how the process of deploying a QnA Maker KB works, and after completing this article up to this point, you should have a better understanding of the processes involved to publish to your test endpoint using the Bot Framework CLI commands.

-There is another BF CLI command that combines most of the commands discussed in this article into a single command that you can use to create or update, then train and publish a QnA Maker knowledge base to the _production_ endpoint.
-That is the `qnamaker:build` command.
+There is another BF CLI command that combines most of the commands discussed in this article into a single command that you can use to create or update, then train and publish a QnA Maker knowledge base to the _production_ endpoint, and that is the `qnamaker:build` command.
 Since the `build` command only publishes to the production endpoint you can use it separately from the previous commands discussed in this article which can be used during the development process to publish to the test endpoint where all required testing can take place before publishing to production.

-The QnAMaker build command does the following:
+The QnAMaker build command combines all the following actions into a single command:

 1. Creates one QnA Maker model for [every locale](#qna-and-multiple-language-variations) found using your existing `.qna` files.
 1. Creates a new QnA Maker KB if none exists, otherwise it will overwrite the existing KB.
-1. Trains and publishes your QnA Maker knowledge base to the production endpoint.
+1. It trains your QnA Maker knowledge base then publishes it to the production endpoint.
-1. If you include the `dialog` parameter, it will output a `.dialog` definition of a [QnAMakerRecognizer][qna-maker-recognizer] configured to use that model. this is explained in [The dialog file](#the-dialog-file)
+1. If you include the optional `dialog` parameter, it will output a `.dialog` definition file that can be used by the [QnA Maker recognizer][qna-maker-recognizer].
+This is explained in [The dialog file](#the-dialog-file) section.

 ### How to use the build command